Destinedlife/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now from the Virtual machine page restart cilent-1.
+Once cilent-1 restarts, remotely connect to it and open powershell.To ensure that dc-1 and cilent-1 are properly connected ping them using Powershell.
+In Powrshell type "ping (DC-1 Private IP Address)".
+If the ping is succcessful, type "ipconfig /all" to see the output for the DNS servers is dc-1's private IP Address (10.0.0.4).

 </p>
 <br />